welchbj/ctf/docs/steganography.md

 ## Image Analysis

+### General Toolkits

+The most extensive collection of steganography tools is the [stego-toolkit](https://github.com/DominicBreuker/stego-toolkit) project.
+It has a lot of [scripts](https://github.com/DominicBreuker/stego-toolkit/tree/d2f7892c8c31addfcc92a42a56b54363a3ae1148/scripts) for orchestrating a lot of other popular stego tools.

 ### Metadata

 A quick glance at an image file's metadata is a good starting point. `exiftool` is a nice tool for printing out this diagnostic information: